A Final Word on FCNC-Baryogenesis from Two Higgs Doublets: Model and parameter space

-There exist indirect constraints on $\rho_{tc}$, which we need to consider before we look at heavy Higgs production at the LHC.
+As the first constraint on $c_\gamma$ and the set of $\rho_{ij}$ we consider measurements of the SM-like Higgs.
+Higgs coupling measurements constrain the Higgs mixing angle to $c_\gamma \leq 0.3$ and 95\%CL.
+Our choice of $\rho_{tc}$ as the source of $CP$-violation is motivated by its much weaker constraints, because it hardly affects SM-like Higgs production and decay.
+The relevant constraints on $\rho_{tc}$ are indirect.
 For flavor observables, $\rho_{tc}$ enters through loops with charm quarks and a charged Higgs into $B_{s} - \overline{B}_{s}$ mixing and $\br(B\to X_s\gamma)$.
-The corresponding limit~\cite{Crivellin:2013wna},
+Reinterpreting the limit from Ref.~\cite{Crivellin:2013wna} we find

-is illustrated in Fig.~\ref{fig:low}.
-It is relatively weak in our general model, in contrast to the type-II 2HDM.
-For larger $m_{H^+}$ values, it rapidly becomes irrelevant.

-Moreover, finite $c_\gamma$ in combination with $\rho_{tc}$ leads to~\cite{Chen:2013qta} anomalous top decay $t \to ch$~\cite{Hou:1991un}, forbidden at tree level in SM.
-The current Run~2 limits at 95\%C.L. are
+and its counterpart for $m_{H^+}=500$~GeV is illustrated in Fig.~\ref{fig:low}, alongside with the EWBG-region.
+The limit is relatively weak in our general model, in contrast to the type-II 2HDM, and for larger $m_{H^+}$ it rapidly becomes irrelevant.
+Finally, finite $c_\gamma$ in combination with $\rho_{tc}$~\cite{Chen:2013qta} leads to anomalous top decays $t \to ch$~\cite{Hou:1991un}, forbidden at tree level in the SM.
+The current Run~2 limits at 95\%CL are

-which gets weaker for small $c_\gamma$ and vanish in the alignment limit.
-We illustrate the stronger ATLAS~\cite{Aaboud:2018oqm} constraint also in Fig.~\ref{fig:low}.
+They get weaker for smaller $c_\gamma$ and vanish in the alignment limit.
+We illustrate the stronger ATLAS~\cite{Aaboud:2018oqm} constraint also in Fig.~\ref{fig:low}, along with the projected HL-LHC 95\%CL upper limit $\br(t\to c h)< 1.0 \times 10^{-4}$~\cite{ATL-PHYS-PUB-2016-019}.
+While an observation of this anomalous decay could point to a large value of $|\rho_{tc}|$, if would not provide a link to baryogenesis.
+A natural step towards solving the baryogenesis puzzle would be to search for new scalar degrees of freedom related to this flavor-changing coupling.

 While we will focus on $\rho_{tc}$ throughout this paper, we point out that $\rho_{tu}$ can be tested using a very similar strategy.
 For the LHC processes discussed in the coming sections, there is always a corresponding process with an up-quark replacing the charm-quark.
 One difference between the two FCNC scenarios is that $\rho_{tu}$ can induce observable effects in $\br(B\to \mu \nu)$~\cite{Hou:2019uxa}, within the reach of Belle-II~\cite{Kou:2018nap}.
 The combination of $\rho_{tc}$ and $\rho_{tu}$ is subject to very strong constraints from $D$--$\overline{D}$ mixing~\cite{Crivellin:2013wna}, and we will assume only one of the two, but not both at the same time.